-Unlike customer experience, customer service operates isolatedly and involves customer-facing departments, such as call centers or employees in physical stores.
+Unlike customer experience, customer service operates isolatedly and involves customer-facing departments, such as voice-over IP or employees in physical stores.

-Though it typically involves human touch with brands, the rapid proliferation of artificial intelligence has marked its sneak into customer service.
+Though it typically involves human touch with brands, artificial intelligence's rapid proliferation has marked its peak in customer service.
 The increasing use of AI chatbots to answer FAQs and tackle initial inquiries is a case in point.

 In short, customer service is just one small piece of the puzzle called customer journey, which drastically impacts the overall customer experience.
 In that sense, they aren’t just closely intertwined but share a deeply correlative existence.